Dear Future Husband: Commercial performance

-"Dear Future Husband" initially peaked at number 64 on the US Billboard Hot 100 issued for January 10, 2015.
+"Dear Future Husband" first appeared on the chart at number 94 on the US Billboard Hot 100 issued for September 27, 2014, and later reappeared at 64 on the issue for January 10, 2015.
 Following its release as a single, the song re-entered at number 47.
 It peaked at number 14 on the chart issued for June 6, 2015, and sold its millionth download the same week.
 The RIAA certified "Dear Future Husband" 3× Platinum.
 In Canada, the song peaked at number 22 on the Canadian Hot 100 and was certified 3× Platinum by Music Canada.
 It reached number 20 on the UK Singles Chart, and earned a Platinum certification from the British Phonographic Industry.

 In Australia, "Dear Future Husband" peaked at number nine, and became Trainor's third song to reach the top 10.
-The Australian Recording Industry Association certified the song 4× Platinum.
-It charted at number 27 in New Zealand and received a Gold certification from Recorded Music NZ.
+The Australian Recording Industry Association certified the song 5× Platinum in 2023.
+It charted at number 27 in New Zealand and received a triple platinum certification from Recorded Music NZ.
 "Dear Future Husband" reached the top 15 of national record charts, at number 3 in South Africa, number 4 in Venezuela, number 5 in the Netherlands, Poland, number 11 in Belgium, the Czech Republic, number 12 in Scotland, and number 14 in Austria.
 The song received a Platinum+Gold certification in Mexico, Platinum in Sweden, and Gold in Denmark and Spain.